 I am a graphic designer specializing in identity, web and print design.
 I draw on archival practices and graphic design theory to examine the intersection of visuality, history, and politics, with a particular focus on issues of identity, violence, and power within visual culture.

-Ezrena is a firm upholder of the 1964 Design Manifesto¹ that calls for “a reversal of consumerism and profit driven priorities in favor of more useful, lasting and democratic forms of communication, through the visual languages and resources of design.”
-Ezrena also practiced and adhere to the design justice principles² in her work where she “rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face.”
+I am a firm upholder of the 1964 Design Manifesto¹ that calls for “a reversal of consumerism and profit-driven priorities in favour of more useful, lasting and democratic forms of communication, through the visual languages and resources of design.”
+I also practised and adhere to the design justice principles² in my work where I would “rethinks design processes, centres people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face.”

-Ezrena is one of the founding member of Malaysia Design Archive, a platform that aims to give context to the history of graphic design in Malaysia.
+I am one of the founding members of Malaysia Design Archive, a platform that aims to give context to the history of graphic design in Malaysia.